xpack/web-jekyll/pages/core/xcdl/criticism/xcdl.md

 At first look the XCDL files seem pretty verbose, requiring many lines, including a lot of descriptive properties, like `description`.
 However the advantages are seen when using the graphical interface, where these properties belong.

-To be noted the deliberate decision to make the generated file names and definitions explicit, instead of resorting to nonintuitive default settings, derived from the preprocessor definition, like in eCos.
+To be noted the deliberate decision to make the generated file names and definitions explicit, instead of resorting to non-intuitive default settings, derived from the preprocessor definition, like in eCos.